 The inclusive early childhood education major is consistent with the University's liberal arts focus.
-In addition, the program is designed to provide students with a foundation of knowledge about child development for children from birth through age 8 years.
+In addition, the program is designed to provide students with a foundation of knowledge about child development in children from birth through age 8 years.
 Knowledge about atypical development and strategies to include children with developmental challenges are major components of this course of study.
-Students are prepared to become effective, professional teachers who value the collaborative relationships among schools, teachers, therapists in a variety of disciplines, and families.
+Students are prepared to become effective, professional teachers who value the collaborative relationships among schools, teachers, families, and therapists in a variety of disciplines in furthering children's development.